Too many islands, too little time! Thailand alone has more than its

 unspoiled compared to many Thai islands but the number of tourists has

-increased significantly over the past few years.
-Ko
+increased significantly over the past few years. - Ko Phi Phi

 Phi Phi, or Phi Phi Island, is one of the most talked about places in